 Anthony Mackie (Steve Denube), Jamie Dornan (Dennis Dannelly), Katie Aselton (Tara Dannelly), Ally Ioannides (Brianna Danelly), Ramiz Monsef (Dr Patrick Kermani), Bill Oberst Jr. (Hunchbck Looter), Carl Palmer (Officer Jacobs), Sophie Howell (Stoner Clerk)

 The directing/writing team of Justin Benson and Aaron Moorhead have gained increasing acclaim in recent years, becoming one of the most promising indie directing/writing talents in genre material.
-The two first appeared with the reality-bending Resolution (2012) and continued through Spring (2014) about a romance between a human and an immortal, the Bonestorm segment of V/H/S Viral (2014) and The Endless (2019), a continuation of Resolution about a cult dealing with more reality bendings, as well as producing Jeremy Gardner’s After Midnight (2019).
+The two first appeared with the reality-bending Resolution (2012) and continued through Spring (2014) about a romance between a human and an immortal, the Bonestorm segment of V/H/S Viral (2014), The Endless (2019), a continuation of Resolution about a cult dealing with more reality bendings, and subsequently episodes of Marvel’s Moon Knight (2022) and the reality bending Something in the Dirt (2022), as well as producing Jeremy Gardner’s After Midnight (2019).

 Like all of Benson and Moorhead’s films, Synchronic has a strong and well written depth to its characters.
 Most of Benson and Moorhead’s films (with the exception of Spring) are about two guys and the ups and downs of their relationship (perhaps reflected of Benson and Moorhead being two friends in a working partnership).
 Anthony Mackie and Jamie Dornan are paired as opposites – the single guy and the married family man – and some of the best written sections of the film have the two of them walking about reflecting on their lives, mortality and their place in the universe.